ngrok/ngrok-docs/docs/integrations/facebook/webhooks.md

     **Tip:** The ngrok agent uses the auth token to log into your account when you start a tunnel.

 1. On the left menu, expand **Cloud Edge** and then click **Domains**.
-    **Tip:** If you don't have an ngrok Pro or Enterprise license, sign up for one by clicking **Update Subscription** and following the subscribe procedure.
+    **Tip:** If you don't have an ngrok Pro or Enterprise license, sign up for one by clicking **Update Subscription** and follow the subscribe procedure.

 1. On the **Domains** page, click **+ Create Domain** or **+ New Domain**.